kayoscode/DebugLogger/README.md

 ```
 That will print out the variable name and remove the brackets.

+A variable name must start with a letter or underscore.
+After that, it can include digits or letters/underscores

+VARIABLES ARE CASE SENSITIVE

+Please note that using formatters that start with a letter must have a space if placed before a number or identifier or they will not work properly
+because they conflict.

 When accessed, variables are case sensitive and must be lower case